 The Initial Consultation

 Even if you do not believe you need one, consult an attorney.
 An attorney is the only person qualified to give you legal advice.
 A short consultation will help you assess your legal needs.
+When deciding whether you will hire the attorney, make sure he or she listens, cares and is compassionate.
 An attorney will help you explore these questions:

 •· Should I file first?